THE CURSE OF THE ROSEATE PEARL

 The murderers, two Chinese thieves, were later caught and hanged for an unrelated crime.
 The pearl moved on to a man who died of a heart attack before he could celebrate his good fortune.
 The next owner committed suicide after the pearl was stolen from him, and the next was also murdered…

-Over the years, the Roseate Pearl left a trail of death and misfortune in its wake … finally in 1912, a wealthy pearl dealer, Abraham de Vahl Davis, reportedly bought the precious gem for £20,000 – an astronomical sum in those days.
-He boarded the SS Koombana on its last fateful voyage, and many believe that the pearl went down in the cyclone that sank the ship, along with all 150 souls aboard, on March 20th 1912.
+Over the years, the Roseate Pearl left a trail of death and misfortune in its wake … finally in 1912, Abraham de Vahl Davis, a pearl buyer working on behalf of the famous pearling master Mark Rubin, reportedly bought the precious gem for 12,000 Australian Pounds – an astronomical sum in those days.
+De Vahl Davis boarded the SS Koombana on its last fateful voyage, and many believe that the pearl went down in the cyclone that sank the ship, along with all 150 souls aboard, on March 20th 1912.

 But is it really lying at the bottom of the ocean or, as happens in The Pearl Sister, was it even on SS Koombana in the first place?

 The Pearling Masters of Broome

 According to the Buddhist myth, pearls were the tears of Buddha, shed as gifts to look after orphans and widows.
 The reality is very different: pearls are created when the oyster feels a grain of sand or a piece of broken shell within itself and begins to secrete a mineral around it called nacre.
 The layers of nacre eventually build up into something smooth and beautiful, which humans have coveted for thousands of years.

 A shell with button cuttings at the Broome Historical Museum

 A traditional Yawuru Riji – a shell ornament